Virtual purification complements quantum error correction in quantum metrology: Acknowledgments

 \section{Acknowledgments}

 We acknowledge useful discussions with Seok-Hyung Lee, Seongjoo Cho, and Kento Tsubouchi.

 This research was funded by National Research Foundation of Korea (RS-2022-NR068812).
 H.K. was supported by the IITP (RS-2025-02263264, RS-2025-25464252, RS-2024-00437191), the Education and Training Program of the Quantum Information Research Support Center (2021M3H3A1036573), and the NRF (RS-2025-25464492, RS-2024-00442710) funded by the Ministry of Science and ICT (MSIT), Korea.
+H.J. was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2024-00413957, RS-2024-00438415, RS-2023-NR076733), the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (IITP-2026-RS-2020-II201606, IITP-2026-RS-2024-00437191, and RS-2025-02219034), and the Institute of Applied Physics at Seoul National University.
 L.J. acknowledges support from the ARO(W911NF-23-1-0077), ARO MURI (W911NF-21-1-0325), AFOSR MURI (FA9550-19-1-0399, FA9550-21-1-0209, FA9550-23-1-0338), DARPA (HR0011-24-9-0359, HR0011-24-9-0361), NSF (OMA-1936118, ERC-1941583, OMA-2137642, OSI-2326767, CCF-2312755), NTT Research, and the Packard Foundation (2020-71479).
 Y.L. and C.O. acknowledge support by Quantum Technology R\&D Leading Program~(Quantum Computing) (RS-2024-00431768) through the National Research Foundation of Korea~(NRF) funded by the Korean government (Ministry of Science and ICT~(MSIT)) and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) Grants funded by the Korea government (MSIT) (No. IITP-2025-RS-2025-02283189).
 Y.L. acknowledges Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (RS-2024-00437284, No. 2022-0-00463) and National Research Foundation of Korea(2023M3K5A109480511, RS-2023-NR119931).
-C.O. was supported by the National Research Foundation of Korea Grants (No. RS-2025-00515456) funded by the Korean government (Ministry of Science and ICT (MSIT)) and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) Grants funded by the Korea government (MSIT) (No. IITP-2025-RS-2025-02263264).
-This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (Nos.
-RS-2024-00413957, RS-2024-00438415, NRF-2023R1A2C1006115, RS-2024-00437191, and NRF-2022M3K4A1097117) and by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (IITP-2024-2020-0-01606).
+C.O. was supported by the National Research Foundation of Korea Grants (No. RS-2025-00515456) funded by the Korean government (Ministry of Science and ICT (MSIT)) and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) Grants funded by the Korea government (MSIT) (No. IITP-2025-RS-2025-02263264 and IITP-2025-RS-2025-25464990).

 \oldaddcontentsline [3]{} \oldaddcontentsline \onecolumngrid

 {S\arabic{section}} {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}

 \addtocontents{toc}{ }